-We are a family adventure blog, and there isn’t a whole lot of family stuff to do in the Grand Staircase-Escalante National Monument (GSENM).
+We are a family adventure blog, and we worried that wasn’t a whole lot of family stuff to do in the Grand Staircase-Escalante National Monument (GSENM).
 It is mostly back county wilderness with dry rough roads and unimproved camping.
-Still, there are some fun things to do in this vast wilderness, and we’ve collected them for you here.
+Despite the ruggedness, we found some fun things to do in this vast wilderness, and we’ve collected them for you here in this post.

 Our favorite hike in the area is easy, accessible, and it’s impossible to get lost.
 You access the hike from Cannonville.
 The trail leads you up a slot canyon that follows a pleasant creek and never gets too narrow for as long as you want to go.
 (We did about 3.0 miles roundtrip.)
 This is where the family adventure starts in GSENM.

 The Escalante Natural Bridge trail is one of our favorites because it involves 5 river crossings.
 The trail is flat, easy, and fun.
 Our kids loved it!
 And the destination is amazing, too.
 The natural bridge is beautiful to stand below.